cilium/cilium/Documentation/gettingstarted/kubeproxy-free.rst

 kube-proxy Hybrid Modes
 ***********************

-Cilium's BPF kube-proxy replacement can be configured in several modes, i.e. it can replace kube-proxy entirely or it can co-exist with kube-proxy on the system if the underlying Linux kernel requirements do not support a full kube-proxy replacement.
+Cilium's eBPF kube-proxy replacement can be configured in several modes, i.e. it can replace kube-proxy entirely or it can co-exist with kube-proxy on the system if the underlying Linux kernel requirements do not support a full kube-proxy replacement.